gopikrishna-a/gopikrishna-a.github.io/_posts/2019-01-05-Python-dictoneries.md

 comments: true
 ---

+Hi There, In this post we'll see python dictonaries and dictonary methods.

 * Python **dictionary** is an unordered collection of items.
 While other compound data types have only value as an element, a dictionary has a key: value pair.
 Dictionaries are optimized to retrieve values when the key is known.

 ###### **Example dictionary**